jbetz-jhu/impart/README.md

 ### Incompatibility

-Many covariate adjusted estimators are incompatible withcommonly used stopping boundaries in GSDs, when models used to construct the estimators are misspecified.
+Many covariate adjusted estimators are incompatible with commonly used stopping boundaries in GSDs, when models used to construct the estimators are misspecified.
 Specifically, to apply GSDs, the sequential test statistics need to have the independent increments covariance